2009–10 United States network television schedule

-The 2009–10 network television schedule for the five major English-language commercial broadcast networks in the United States.
-The schedule covers primetime hours from September 2009 through August 2010.
+The 2009–10 network television schedule for the five major English-language commercial broadcast networks in the United States covers primetime hours from September 2009 through August 2010.
 The schedule is followed by a list per network of returning series, new series, and series canceled after the 2008–09 season.

 Fox was the first to announce its fall schedule on May 18, 2009, followed by ABC and NBC on May 19, CBS on May 20, and The CW on May 21, 2009.

 PBS is not included; member stations have local flexibility over most of their schedules and broadcasts times for network shows may vary.
+Ion Television is also not included since the network's schedule consisted mainly of syndicated reruns and movies.
 NBC stripped The Jay Leno Show weeknights at 10 p.m.
 Eastern/9 p.m.
 Central, but removed it after the 2010 Vancouver Winter Olympics.
 The CW eliminated its Sunday night programming block and returned that time to local affiliates; it returned to programming Sunday nights in the 2018-19 season.
-After three years as a network, MyNetworkTV became a programming service, and therefore not recognized as a network.
+After four years as a network, MyNetworkTV became a programming service similarly to The CW Plus and therefore not recognized as a network.

 New series are highlighted in bold.

-All times are U.S. Eastern Time and Pacific Time (except for some live sports or events).
-Subtract for one hour for Central, Mountain, Alaska and Hawaii-Aleutian times.
+All times are U.S. Eastern and Pacific Time (except for some live sports or events).
+Subtract one hour for Central, Mountain, Alaska and Hawaii–Aleutian times.

 Note: From February 12 to February 28, 2010, all NBC primetime programming was pre-empted for coverage of 2010 Winter Olympics in Vancouver.

 Each of the 30 highest-rated shows is listed with its rank and rating as determined by Nielsen Media Research.